Undergraduate Research Opportunities

 - Attend scientific conferences or meetings

-- Prepare for standard grad school admission exams (MCAT, PCAT, DCAT, VCAT, etc…) and the application process for each school
+- Prepare for standard grad school admission exams (MCAT, PCAT, DAT, etc…) and the application process for each school

 - Network with graduate students and scientists in your field

 - Participate in extracurricular activities with other students and your lab group

 Micropropagation and genetic diversity analysis of Florida endangered plants in collaboration with the Conservation Program at Bok Sanctuary, Lake Wales, FL.

 GC-MS analysis of chemical compounds with potential medicinal value in native and endangered Florida plant species.

 Analysis of chondroitin sulfate proteoglycans following complete spinal cord transection in the zebrafish, Danio rerio.